srikat/bricksextras/readme.txt

 == Changelog ==
 Changelog page: https://bricksextras.com/changelog/

+= 1.5.7 ( Oct 27, 2025 ) =
+* [Page Tours] (stable) - Out of beta, slight changes to behavior and fixes.
+* [Panorama Viewer] (beta) - New element for navigating panorama images with hotspots, and creating multi-scene virtual tours.
+* [Panorama Scene] (beta) - New element for creating individual panorama scenes with hotspots.
+* [FluentCart Conditions] - New element conditions based on user purchases and current subscription status with FluentCart products.
+* [General Conditions] - Added "sequence pattern" to loop item condition (for allowing odd/even, 2n+1 type conditions inside query loops).
+* [Media Player] - Added auto-detect language option for captions (for making page's current language the default caption language, if it exists, when toggled on).
+* [Dynamic Table] - Added an option to choose which column controls the initial sort order.
+* [Pro Accordion] - Now allows custom HTML tags on the main wrapper element.
+* [Pro Accordion] - Fixed 'collapse' event not triggering if sibling item opened.
+* [Site Breadcrumbs] - Fixed the issue where 'exclude product category' not excluding some categories for a large number of categories.

 = 1.5.6 ( Sep 18, 2025 ) =
 * [QR Code] - New element for generating custom QR code designs based on dynamic data.